mitanshu7/mitanshu7.github.io/markdown/PaperMatch_Analysis.md

 ![Scatter plot MRL of binary embeddings, 2025](../image/2025_scatter_binary_mrl.webp)

-Float performs quite well, but the binary one conveys no information whatsoever.
+Float seems to performs quite well, but the binary one conveys no information whatsoever.

 # 3D Map

 For fun, I also performed UMAP for all of arXiv on the Binary vectors using Hamming distance as metric.
+Peak memory usage reached 165 GB of RAM on AMD EPYC 8434P 48-Core Processor running Ubuntu Server.
+Float with cosine excedding the RAM+SWAP and hence could not be performed.

-Please explore it at: [**3d.papermatch.me**](https://3d.papermatch.me/)
+Please explore it at: [**3d.papermatch.me**](https://3d.papermatch.me/).

+Note that the number of points (papers) displayed are sampled to 1,00,000 for performance reasons.